 I decided to walk to the riverside as it was very close to my hotel.
 The cenotaphs were shining like gold in the bright sunlight.
 The morning scene at the Ghat was amazing.
 A sense of sprituality was there.
 People were taking bath in river, worshiping, enjoying boat ride and white water rafting, the atmosphere was just electrifying.
 I also enjoyed boating.

 Spending a good time at the riverbank, I visited the cenotaphs.
-The cenotaph is a struture which is built by the successor of the king (usually his eldest son) at the cremation place of the king.
+Cenotaphs are the strutures which were built by the successors of the deceased king (usually his eldest son) at the cremation place of the king.
 The premises houses many cenotaphs which were related to former rulers of Orchha.
 The main cluster is situated in a calm Mughal style garden.

-Post breafast, I loaded my bags in the car and checked out, but my journey didn’t end here.
+After having breafast in a luxurious dining hall, I loaded my bags in the car and checked out from the hotel, but my journey didn’t end here.

-I parked my car in the parking of the fort and leisurely walked to the ‘Chaturbhuj Temple’.
+I parked my car in the parking of the fort and leisurely walked to the ‘Chaturbhuj Temple’ which is merely 200 mts from the fort.
 It looks more like a fortress and less like a temple.
 The temple dominates the whole town with its towering spires.
 The construction of the temple was started in 1574 AD by king Madhukar Shah but completed in second phase by king Veer Singh between 1605-1627 AD.

 Adjacent to the Ram Raja Temple, lies a row of fountains, which culminates in an eight pillared pavilion.
 A basement constructed below the pavilion, was the summer retreat of the kings of Orchha.
 It was cooled by two adjoining wind-catching towers.
 The towers were named after the two rainy months in the Indian calendar – Sawan and Bhado.

-My next destination was again Orchha fort.
+My next destination was again Orchha fort, where I parked my car.
 This time for exploring the fort.
 The fort is not very big though as other forts of India but undoubtedly it is very impressive.
 It consists mainly of two grand palaces: the Raj Mahal and another palace known as Jahangir Mahal or Jahangir Palace.
 Both palaces are in great condition, and house plenty of intricate archways and lovingly painted murals of Gods and mythical people and animals.